ibexa/http-cache/docs/using_tags.md

 ### For responses with X-Location-Id

-For custom or eZ controllers _(like REST at the time of writing)_ still using `X-Location-Id`, a dedicated response listener `XLocationIdResponseSubscriber` handles translating this to tags so the cache can be properly invalidated by this bundle.
+For custom or Ibexa controllers _(like REST at the time of writing)_ still using `X-Location-Id`, a dedicated response listener `XLocationIdResponseSubscriber` handles translating this to tags so the cache can be properly invalidated by this bundle.
 It supports comma separated location id values which was only partially supported in earlier versions: